3 Bedroom Home in Corvallis - $580,950

 Welcome home to Ridgecrest!
 The McNary offers comfortable single level living in Corvallis.
 Spacious great room with gas fireplace & slider to the covered patio.
 Featuring wood wrapped windows/openings, large kitchen island, and laundry room for ease & convenience.
 Thoughtful floor plan offers nice separation between primary suite and 2nd/3rd bedrooms.
 Upgrades includes BBQ Stub, smurf tube, & wireless keyless garage entry.
-Photos and tour of previous build McNary Lot 26.
+Photos & tour of previous build McNary- photos may show upgrade options.

 3 Bedroom Home in Corvallis - $580,950